 - 2 tablespoons orange juice concentrate

 - Stir in the strawberries and raspberries.
 Continue cooking for ten minutes.
 Strain through a tight strainer.
 Refrigerate the juice until chilled and toss the pulp (or use it to make jam).

 Options for freezing your sorbet

-- - pour mixture into an ice cream maker and follow instructions that came wit it.
+- Pour mixture into an ice cream maker and follow instructions that came wit it.

-- - pour into an air tight container.
+- Pour into an airtight container.
 Freeze solid.
 Blend until smooth and freeze again.

-- - pour into an air tight container and place into the freezer.
+- Pour into an airtight container and place into the freezer.
 Whisk every 20 minutes for the first two hours then freeze solid.